-Note: If the implant is recessed, use an elevator to lift the implant bridge and then use forceps to remove the implant.
-If solidly connected, implants can be removed by either cutting the bridge of the implant or cutting the leg of the implant near the bridge and removing the remnants with an elevator.
+Note: If the implant is recessed, use an elevator to lift the implant bridge and then use another general instrument such as an osteotome or elevator to remove the implant.
+If solidly connected, implants can be removed by either cutting the bridge of the implant or cutting the leg of the implant near the bridge and removing the remnants with an osteotome or elevator.